Veo 3.1 by Google AI video generator | HeyGen

 What aspect ratios does Veo 3.1 support?

-Veo 3.1 generates in vertical, square, and horizontal aspect ratios including 16:9 and 9:16, so you can create for YouTube, TikTok, Reels, Shorts, LinkedIn, and landing pages from the same prompt without recropping.
+Veo 3.1 generates in vertical, square, and horizontal aspect ratios, including 16:9 and 9:16, so you can build for YouTube, TikTok, Reels, Shorts, LinkedIn, and landing pages from the same prompt without re-cropping.

 Whatever you want to create, you can create it now

-Start creating with Veo 3.1 and the rest of HeyGen's AI studio.
-No setup, no shoots — just open a tab and get going.
+Start creating with Veo 3.1 and the rest of HeyGen's AI Studio.
+No setup, no shoots — just open a tab and go.